bgorai005/CNN/part_b/readme.md

 This project demonstrates the fine-tuning of large pre-trained models (such as ResNet50) on the iNaturalist 12K dataset for a 10-class image classification task.
 The goal is to compare transfer learning techniques with training from scratch (Part A), and explore multiple fine-tuning strategies for efficiency and accuracy.

 ## Model Architecture
-Base Model: ResNet50 (pre-trained on ImageNet)
+-Base Model: ResNet50 (pre-trained on ImageNet)

-Modified Final Layer: Fully connected layer changed to output 10 classes instead of 1000
+-Modified Final Layer: Fully connected layer changed to output 10 classes instead of 1000

-Device: CUDA-enabled GPU for faster training
+-Device: CUDA-enabled GPU for faster training

 ## Fine-Tuning Strategies Explored
 We tested several strategies to make training tractable while maximizing performance: